Commonly Misdiagnosed Ovarian Cancer Symptoms

 Doctors might misdiagnose these symptoms as a variety of other conditions, including menopause, urinary tract infections, incontinence, irritable bowel syndrome (IBS), allergies, and even eating disorders.
 Diagnostic tests and ultrasounds can help determine whether or not a woman has ovarian tumors.
 Women who believe they were misdiagnosed should seek out diagnostic tests or a second opinion from another doctor.

-The experienced attorneys at Blizzard & Nabers handle lawsuits against talcum powder product manufacturers for women across the country.
+The experienced attorneys at Blizzard Law PLLC handle lawsuits against talcum powder product manufacturers for women across the country.
 If you or someone you know were diagnosed with ovarian cancer after using talcum powder, please call us today to schedule a free consultation to discuss your legal options.